-At the time, the shelter was just a building with no running water or electricity.
+At the time, the shelter was just an agricultural building on a piece of land with no running water or electricity.
 It was a safe haven for the galgos.
 The very small team had ambitions to build a state of the art shelter to rescue and rehabilitate the galgos.
 We wanted to be part of building a better life for the galgos.

-Greyhound Compassion is a registered charity and a registered company.
-This is based on legal advice to protect our funds and the liability of the Trustees.
-Greyhound Compassion has three Directors/Trustees and is supported by a faithful group of volunteers who are very practical and committed to improving the welfare of the greyhounds and galgos.
-We keep admin expenses to the absolute minimum and publish annually how our funds are disbursed.
+Greyhound Compassion is a registered charity supported by a faithful group of volunteers who are very practical and committed to improving the welfare of the greyhounds and galgos.
+We keep admin expenses to the absolute minimum and are transparent about how our funds are disbursed.

 We have been blessed with the support of two patrons – Malcolm Hebden (Coronation Street’s Norris Cole) and Philip Serrell, auctioneer and antiques expert, of the BBC’s Bargain Hunt, Flog It!, Put Your Money Where Your Mouth Is and Antiques Road Trip.